alpeasie/AzSHCI-VirtualGuide/README.md

 Step 3: Run the "PrepHostForDeployment" script on desktop.

  - If the powershell window looks like it's freezing, click on the windowo and type in a key on your keyboard.
 This should unfreeze this script.
- - The script takes about 1 hour to run.
+ - The script takes about 1-2 hours to run.

 ![image](https://user-images.githubusercontent.com/34490917/212422506-5e4fe716-ea97-425c-ba41-771f8cce1d9b.png)